SLOW-ZJU/Git_tutorials/README.md

 git init
 ```

-Then use `ls -a` and you can find `.git` ,this means your directory `learn_git` is a new Git repository, `.git` stores all Git-related data, including commit history, branches, remote repository information and more.
+Then use `ls -a` and you can find `.git`, this means your directory `learn_git` is a new Git repository, `.git` stores all Git-related data, including commit history, branches, remote repository information and more.

-To remove Git management from this folder,run the following command:
+To remove Git management from this folder, run the following command:

 ```bash
 rm -rf .git